CLARIAH/wp6-missieven/docs/transcription.md

 `xpath` | `/TEI/text[1]` | skipped | none | TF has its own local identifiers: nodes
 `offset`, `length` | `0`, `1091` | none | `oslots` | the text location of all nodes ends up in the standard `oslots` feature

-!!! note "Hierarchy"
+### Hierarchy

 The `id` and `xpath` attributes contain the information to locate the element in the hierarchy of XML elements in the text.
 We could use this to represent that hierarchy by means of edge features.
 However, we have not done that, because in the Text-Fabric the embeddedness of the nodes is completely clear, and while that is not exactly the same as the tree-relation, it is sufficient, because the TEI elements encode merely a rather shallow sectional hierarchy and not a deep linguistic hierarchy.